rdalen/Boxify/docs/getting-started.md

 Open the latest Boxify Onshape document using the link provided in the repository.

 The document contains several Part Studios that together form the complete enclosure framework.
+- PS Enclosure
+- PS Adapter Plate
+- PS KiCad-Integration - containing the derived STEP file and a PCB model from the PCB Library
+- A "PS LIBs" folder with
+  - PS PCB Library
+  - PS Treaded Insert Library
+- PS STEP - containing the Onshape model of the imported STEP

 ---